a-tal/esi-knife/README.md

 No. Not in any way shape or form.
 This is entirely a personal project.

+## Getting started

+ 1. Copy `env.example` to `.env`.
+ 2. Edit `.env` to set your values.
+Use https://developers.eveonline.com/applications to find your client id and to set your callback.
+ 3. Run `docker-compose build`.
+ 4. Run `source .env && docker-compose up`.

 ## TODOs

 If you want to help out with something from here pull requests are very welcomed.